-Students must take final exams at the end of both fall and spring semesters.
-In order to protect test confidentiality, all exams must be taken on assigned days.
-Students who cheat and/or plagiarize in any way on a final exam or final project shall not be allowed to resubmit it for credit.
+Final exams at the end of both fall and spring semesters.
+To protect test confidentiality, all exams must be taken on assigned days.
+Students who cheat and/or plagiarize on a final exam or project shall not be allowed to resubmit it for credit.
 Final exam schedules are posted in course calendars at the beginning of the semester; further information is posted in course announcements and emailed to families throughout the semester.